dotnet/designs/accepted/2022/dotnet-release-labels.md

 `preview` -> `go-live` -> `active` -> `maintenance` -> `eol`

-The new `release-type` property will be set as either `lts` or `standard` and will not change, even after the proudct is out of support.
+The new `release-type` property will be set as either `lts` or `standard` and will not change, even after the product is out of support.

 The new format will look like the following: